peidacai/espresso-math.github.io/_posts/2016-10-02-General-Assembly-Project02_post.md

 #### a.
 Explore effects of song duration

-While song duration didn't feature in the original 2 problem statements, this was the only independent feature which could be used to investigate the data further (others being genre and artist, which were earlier discredited as features).
+While song duration didn't feature in the original 2 problem statements, this was the only independent feature which could be used to investigate the data further (others being genre and artist, which were discredited earlier).
 Therefore, some time was devoted to a "side-quest" to investigate this feature further, in the hope that it could help unlock the factors to finding a unicorn song.

 ![unicorn_time]({{site-url}}/images/unicorn_vs_time_on_chart.png)